 Summary of ASTM D6653 Vacuum Method Information

-These test methods determine the effects of pressure differences when packaged products are transported via certain modes of transport.
-This includes feeder aircrafts or ground over high mountain passes.
-The results of these tests are intended to be used for qualitative purposes.
+ASTM F6653 integrity testing determines the effects of pressure differences when packaged products are transported via certain modes of transport.
+Vacuum testing applies to feeder aircraft or ground over high mountain passes.
+In particular, the results of these tests are intended to be used for qualitative purposes.

 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 These values stated in each system may not be exact equivalents.
 Therefore, each system shall be used independently of the other.
 Combining values from the two systems may result in non-conformance with the standard.